wp-plugins/cookie-cat/readme.txt

 1. Strictly necessary cookies - these cookies enable services you have specifically asked for
 2. Performance cookies - these cookies collect anonymous information on the pages visited
-3. Functionality cookies - these cookies remember choices you make to remember your experience
+3. Functionality cookies - these cookies remember choices you make to improve your experience
 4. Targeting cookies or advertising cookies - these cookies collect information about your browsing habits in order to make advertising relevant to you and your interests.

 For more information see [cookie-cat](http://www.cookie-cat.co.uk) or read the ICC UK Cookie guide